A Generalized Minimax Q-learning Algorithm for Two-Player Zero-Sum Stochastic Games: Abstract

 \section{Abstract}

 We consider the problem of two-player zero-sum games.
 This problem is formulated as a min-max Markov game in the literature.
 The solution of this game, which is the min-max payoff, starting from a given state is called the min-max value of the state.
-In this work, we compute the solution of the two-player zero-sum game utilizing the technique of successive relaxation.
-Successive relaxation has been successfully applied in the literature to compute a faster value iteration algorithm in the context of Markov Decision Processes.
-We extend the concept of successive relaxation to the two-player zero-sum games.
+In this work, we compute the solution of the two-player zero-sum game utilizing the technique of successive relaxation that has been successfully applied in the literature to compute a faster value iteration algorithm in the context of Markov Decision Processes.
+We extend the concept of successive relaxation to the setting of two-player zero-sum games.
 We show that, under a special structure on the game, this technique facilitates faster computation of the min-max value of the states.
 We then derive a generalized minimax Q-learning algorithm that computes the optimal policy when the model information is not known.
-Finally, we prove the convergence of the proposed generalized minimax Q-learning algorithm utilizing stochastic approximation techniques.
+Finally, we prove the convergence of the proposed generalized minimax Q-learning algorithm utilizing stochastic approximation techniques, under an assumption on the boundedness of iterates.
 Through experiments, we demonstrate the effectiveness of our proposed algorithm.